 - Marketing Assistance

 - Excellent Customer Service

 These are all features that become very valuable for property managers and even more important for owners of property management companies.
 Although software is not required to complete all of these tasks, one that does all of these would really come in handy if you are someone wanting to start a property management company.

 If you find yourself unable to choose between the plethora of property management software choices available, that's completely normal.
 It can be tough to know exactly what you are investing in, and you always want to make sure that you are making the correct choice.

 To make your life easier, we have put together a list of the 15 best real estate software that you can use to ease the decision-making process.

-If you are interested in an all-in-one property management software that offers all of the features mentioned above, and even more, check out DoorLoop for as little as $49/month for the first 20 units and a 30-day money-back guarantee.
+If you are interested in an all-in-one property management software that offers all of the features mentioned above, and even more, check out DoorLoop for as little as $49/month for the first 20 units.